 Method:

-In medium-sized pot and over medium-high heat, bring beans to a boil in salted boiling water.
-Reduce heat to medium-low and cook beans just until they are barely fork tender.
-Drain.
+In medium-to-large sized heavy-bottomed pot and over medium-high heat, bring beans to a boil in salted water.
+Reduce heat to medium-low and par-cook beans just until they are barely fork tender.
+Drain in colander.
+Do not overcook or beans will become soft and mushy.

-In large pot, heat 1 cup of the vinegar to the boiling point.
+In the same medium-to-large sized pot in which the beans were par-cooked, heat 1 cup of the vinegar to the boiling point.

 Combine sugars, flour, mustard, spices, and salt in bowl.
 Mix well.
 Add remaining 1/2 cup of vinegar to make a paste.
-Add and stir in 2-3 tablespoons of the hot vinegar to the mixture to temper it and then pour all the sauce ingredients into the hot vinegar in the large pot.
+Add and stir in 2-3 tablespoons of the hot vinegar to the mixture to temper it and then pour all the sauce ingredients into the hot vinegar in the pot.
+Cook sauce over medium-low heat until thickened, stirring frequently to prevent scorching.
+When sauce coats a spoon and drips off slowly, it is thick enough to add the par-cooked beans.

 —————————————————————————-